ricsinaruto/Seq2seqChatbots/README.md

 * *dataset_split*: Specify a train-val-test split for the problem.
 * *dataset_version*: This is only relevant to the opensubtitles dataset, since there are several versions of this dataset, you can specify the year of the dataset that you want to download.
 * *name_vocab_size*: This is only relevant to the cornell problem with separate names.
 You can set the size of the vocabulary containing only the personas.

+New problems can be registered by subclassing the cornell or the opensubtitles chatbot problem.
+Usually it's enough to override the preprocess_data and the create_data functions.
+The former downloads and sets up the dataset, while the latter actually processes it and creates the train-valid-test files for training.
+See the [daily_dialog_chatbot](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/problems/daily_dialog_chatbot.py) for an example.

 ### Filter Data
 Run this mode if you want to filter a dataset based on entropy as described [here](https://www.researchgate.net/publication/327594109_Making_Chatbots_Better_by_Training_on_Less_Data).
 You can choose from several working clustering methods: